cferdinandi/adventure/content/rules.md

 For example, if they agree to sell the baby dragon, or if they try to run but fail and the baby is stolen, they'll return back to Lacey with only four dragons.
 They might need to try to get the dragon back, or decide that that the amulet is worth more than whatever Lacey was offering.

-It adds another rich dimension to the game.
+This adds another rich dimension to the game.

 ## Battles

-While much of *Adventure* is focused on exploring and problem solving, you can introduce battles as well to keep things interesting.
+While much of *Adventure* is focused on exploring and problem solving, you can introduce battles as a way to keep things interesting.

-### How battles work
+### Starting the Battle

 When a battle starts, the players and the *Guide* both roll a die.